The Dangers of Construction Dust in Your Home, Clean It Now

 • Non-Silica Dust

-Silica Dust: A Threat to Human Lungs
+Silica Dust, Construction Debris in Air Ducts: A Threat to Human Lungs

 Silica particles found in dust may cause short-term and even long-term respiratory problems if inhaled.
 It produces swelling (inflammation) in the lungs and, over time, results in sections of lung tissue that are damaged and hardened (fibrosis).
 Such damage impairs the functionality of lung tissue.